timzl/docs/docs/guides/web-servers/supabase/installing-supabase/index.md

         cd supabase/docker

-3. Make a copy of the included configuration file, `.env.example`.
+3. Make a copy of the included configuration file, `.env.example` and pull the latest images.
 For now, you can leave the contents of the file as is, but this file is where most of your instance's configuration resides.
 Later, you can get some ideas for how to customize it for your security needs:

         cp .env.example .env
+        docker compose pull

 ### Run Supabase